Breathing for Singing

 When singing, the air is emitted in a small and steady stream, according to the needs of the tone, pitch, dynamic and words being sung.
 This tends to occur naturally and spontaneously as long as the breath is supported properly.
 Breath support, or appoggio, is really the act of keeping the diaphragm in a somewhat lowered posture for the duration of the time the air is being used by the singer to create a vocal tone.
 The concept of breath support is often something that is a subject of great confusion to most singers, as teachers of singing often have misguided (and sometimes even harmful) ideas of what breath support actually is.

 In breathing for singing, it is not necessary to have a great supply of air at each inhale.
-Instead, it is important that there is a moderate amount of air inhaled which is managed economically and artistically.
-It is imperative that too much air is not expended at the beginning of each phrase.
+Instead, a moderate amount of air should be inhaled.
+The air must be managed economically and artistically.
+It is important that too much air not be wasted at the beginning of each phrase.
 Instead, each breath is evenly distributed throughout the entirety of the phrase.

-A “spinning” quality of sound on each sustain, which we call vibrato, is a natural byproduct of a well supported voice.
-This means that there is a balance between the breath, the vocal fold resistance of the breath and the resonance of the vowels.
+A “spinning” quality of sound on each sustain (vibrato) is a natural byproduct of a well-supported voice.
+There is a balance between the breath, the vocal fold resistance and the resonance of the vowels.
 This vibrato, is a vibrant quality of sound that brings life to the tone being sung.

 Overall, it is important to never forcibly push the stream of breath through the voice.
 All singing is an act of beauty and refinement regardless of the style of music being sung.
 Too much violent breath force results in an ugly tone and can ultimately result in a damaged voice.